 - Follow Writing Wyoming's growing poetry board on Pinterest.
 We'll add to it as we find great stuff for you.

-- Speaking of the comments, add your own ways to celebrate National Poetry Month.
+- In the comments, add your own ways to celebrate National Poetry Month.
 We'd love to hear your suggestions.

 All photos copyright Susan Vittitow Mark.